Reapism/PC-Ripper-Benchmark/README.md

 # PC-Ripper-Benchmark
-The PC-Ripper-Benchmark application is for Senior project BCS 430W.
+The PC-Ripper-Benchmark application was made during our Senior project (BCS 430W) class.
 The program benchmarks individual components on the PC and generates a score based on an custom algorithm.
 Depending on the type of user you choose to be with your account, the application will generate different results and information